 020 7785 7383

-Based in Cobham, Surrey and employing more than 1,000 people, swiftcover.com started trading in June 2005 and was born out of a desire to revolutionise the general insurance market by making insurance quick and easy to use.
+swiftcover.com was born out of a desire to revolutionise the general insurance market by making insurance quick and easy to use.

-In 2007, AXA UK acquired swiftcover.com.
-It is now a wholly owned subsidiary of AXA Insurance UK PLC which forms part of AXA Group.
+swiftcover.com is a trading name of AXA Insurance UK Plc which forms part of the AXA Group.

 AXA Group is a worldwide leader in insurance and asset management, with 216,000 employees serving 93 million clients.
 In 2010, IFRS revenues amounted to Euro 91 billion and IFRS underlying earnings to Euro 3.9 billion.
 AXA had Euro 1,104 billion in assets under management as of December 31, 2010.

 The AXA ordinary share is listed on compartment A of Euronext Paris under the ticker symbol CS (ISNFR 0000120628 – Bloomberg: CS FP – Reuters: AXAF.PA).
 AXA’s American Depository Shares are also quoted on the OTC QX platform under the ticker symbol AXAHY.

 The Group is included in the main international SRI indexes, such as Dow Jones Sustainability Index (DJSI) and FTSE4GOOD.